Sonnenschein–Mantel–Debreu theorem: Significance

 …market demand functions need not satisfy in any way the classical restrictions which characterize consumer demand functions… The importance of the above results is clear: strong restrictions are needed in order to justify the hypothesis that a market demand function has the characteristics of a consumer demand function.
 Only in special cases can an economy be expected to act as an ‘idealized consumer.’
 The utility hypothesis tells us nothing about market demand unless it is augmented by additional requirements.

-In other words, it cannot be assumed that the demand curve for a single market, let alone an entire economy, must be smoothly downward-sloping simply because the demand curves of individual consumers are downward-sloping.
+In other words, it cannot be assumed that the demand curve for an entire economy must be smoothly downward-sloping simply because the demand curves of individual consumers are downward-sloping.
 This is an instance of the more general aggregation problem, which deals with the theoretical difficulty of modeling the behavior of large groups of individuals in the same way that an individual is modeled.

 Frank Ackerman points out that it is a corollary of Sonnenschein–Mantel–Debreu that a Walrasian auction will not always find a unique and stable equilibrium, even in ideal conditions:

 In Walrasian general equilibrium, prices are adjusted through a tâtonnement ('groping') process: the rate of change for any commodity’s price is proportional to the excess demand for the commodity, and no trades take place until equilibrium prices have been reached.
 This may not be realistic, but it is mathematically tractable: it makes price movements for each commodity depend only on information about that commodity.
 Unfortunately, as the SMD theorem shows, tâtonnement does not reliably lead to convergence to equilibrium.

 Léon Walras' auction model requires that the price of a commodity will always rise in response to excess demand, and that it will always fall in response to an excess supply.
 But SMD shows that this will not always be the case, because the excess demand function need not be uniformly downward-sloping.